vpidev/database-migrations-guide/LocalDevelopment.md

 #### Restore the database to you local machine

 We also need to get the trimmed database backup so we have data to develop against.
+These are snapshots of our databases from a point in time, they provide a starting point of our databases so not all changes need to be reapplied after a restore.
 Database backups are located in the IT Software Folder: `\\vpinc.net\drives\UserDrive\IT\Software\DevelopmentDatabaseBackup`.
 The backups we need will be